reactjs/react.dev/beta/src/pages/learn/updating-arrays-in-state.md

 ### Inserting into an array {/*inserting-into-an-array*/}

 Sometimes, you may want to insert an item at a particular position that's neither at the beginning nor at the end.
-To do this, you can use the `...` array spread operator together with the `slice()` method.
+To do this, you can use the `...` array spread syntax together with the `slice()` method.
 The `slice()` method lets you cut a "slice" of the array.
 To insert an item, you will create an array that spreads the slice _before_ the insertion point, then the new item, and then the rest of the original array.

 In this example, the Insert button always inserts at the index `1`: